yearn/yearn-vaults-v3/TECH_SPEC.md

 - withdraw(assets, receiver, owner): withdraws `assets` amount of tokens from the strategy
 - balanceOf(address): return the number of shares of the strategy that the address has

-This means that the vault can deposit into any ERC4626 vault but also that a non-compliant strategy can be implemented provided that these functions have been implemented.
+This means that the vault can deposit into any ERC4626 vault but also that a non-compliant strategy can be implemented provided that these functions have been implemented (even in a non ERC4626 compliant way).

 Anything else is left to the strategy writer.
 However, to make security review easier, the Yearn's template has the following optional functions:
 - tend(): a function that will be called by bots.
 It will do anything to maintain a position, act on certain triggers, ...
 - tendTrigger(): implementation that trigger bots that will call tend function on the contract
 - invest(): deposit funds into underlying protocol
 - emergencyFreeFunds(): close the position and return funds to the strategy.
 Losses might be accepted here.
-- ...

 ## ERC4626 compliance